zimosworld/eiger/README.md

 #### Initialize eiger on a project.

-This creates a .eiger file where the command is run that hold project specific configs.
+Creates a `.eiger` file project specific configs are saved for use with eiger commands (e.g composer).
 You add this file to source control.

 ```
 eiger init
 ```

 #### Create a docker environment file

-This creates a .docker.env file that hold local setting specific to that machine.
+Creates a `.docker.env` file that hold local setting specific to the local machine.
 DO NOT add this file to source control.

-This is used with containers created from https://github.com/zimosworld/php-dev
+This is used with docker containers based off from https://github.com/zimosworld/php-dev
 ```
 eiger dei
 ```

 #### Update

+Command to update eiger

 ```
 eiger-update